UNHIDE Agroforestry - A Knowledge Exchange Latvia- Sweden 2023-25 - Report - Page 8

 VÄVERSUNDA BERRY ORCHARD is located

-up to 40 employees during the summer season.
+employing up to 40 people during the summer

-Previously, Inger had a career as a food expert
+Previously, Inger had a career as a food journalist and cookbook author.
+Tor worked as a forest

-a forest inspector and had a remarkable 20 year
+inspector at Södra and had a remarkable 20 year

 experience from agroforestry planting projects in